ait-testbed/attackmate/docs/source/developing/contribution.rst

 .. note::

   `attackmate` uses `prek`_ to ensure code quality.
-Make sure that you use it properly
+Make sure that you use it properly.

 .. _prek: https://github.com/j178/prek